apostrophecms/starter-kit-astro-apollo-pro/README.md

 ### 🌍 Translation & Localization Suite
 **Automated translation and localization management for global content**

-Expand your reach globally with powerful translation tools that streamline multilingual content management.
-Perfect for international businesses and organizations serving diverse audiences.
+While ApostropheCMS includes built-in content localization for managing multilingual sites, these Pro modules supercharge your international workflow with automated translation capabilities.
+Perfect for international businesses and organizations serving diverse audiences who need to scale their multilingual content efficiently.

 - **Automatic Translation** - AI-powered translation with support for DeepL, Google Translate, and Azure Translator
 - **Import/Export Translations** - Manage translation workflows with professional translators
-- **SEO Assistant** - Optimize multilingual content for search engines automatically
-- Support for 100+ languages with professional-grade accuracy
 - Seamless integration with your existing content workflow

 ```javascript